-- 1. Routing letters, grooves, and patterns into wood. - 2.
-Routing out the background, leaving the letters or pattern raised above the surface as shown in figure 30.
+- 1. Routing letters, grooves, and patterns into wood. - Routing out the background, leaving the letters or pattern raised above the surface as shown in figure 30.

-When freehand routing, we suggest the folowing:
+When freehand routing, we suggest the following:

 - 1. Draw or layout the pattern on workpiece. - Choose the appropriate cutter.
 NOTE: A core box or V-groove bit is often used for routing letters and engraving objects.
 Straight bits and ball mills are often used to make relief carvings.
-Veining bits are used to carve small, intricate details. - 3.
-Rout the pattern in two or more passes.
+Veining bits are used to carve small, intricate details. - Rout the pattern in two or more passes.
 Make the first pass at 25% of the desired depth of cut.
-This will provide better control as well as being a quide for the next pass.
+This will provide better control as well as being a quide for the next pass. - 4.
+Do not rout deeper than 1/8" per pass or cut.